Table of Contents_

-Hoverboards are motorized self-balancing scooters that hoverboard riders stand on to ride and steer by shifting their weight subtly with their feet, thus they require some getting used to when it comes to learning to ride your hoverboard in order to maintain balance and control, making them inherently a little riskier to newer users.
+Hoverboards are motorized self-balancing scooters that hoverboard riders stand on to ride and steer by shifting their weight subtly with their feet; thus, they require some getting used to when it comes to learning to ride your hoverboard in order to maintain balance and control, making them inherently a little riskier to newer users.
+There are models of hoverboards that be controlled by remote control, however.
 Reports of users falling off either due to losing their balance or riding over road obstacles and injuring themselves were fairly common.
+However, if you are more of a water person, you may be curious about how water hoverboards work,

 Additionally, when they first hit the market in 2015, some manufacturers were bypassing safety inspections, leading to over 300 incidents of hoverboards catching fire due to the use of low-quality lithium-ion batteries used in cheap hoverboards.